Are Breast Implants Safe in the UK? A Complete Guide to Risks, Types & Surgery

 Breast Augmentation At The McIndoe Centre

 Breast implants are safe, providing that they are carried out by a qualified surgeon, like our team at The McIndoe Centre.
-We are proud to say our consultants have helped many women feel more confident in the skin with our breast enlargement/augmentation surgery.
+We are proud to say our consultants have helped many women feel more confident in their appearance with our breast enlargement/augmentation surgery.
 We take time to discuss the procedure with you, helping you choose the right implants for you.

 Find out more about the McIndoe Centre